Policy and Procedure #577.0, Staff Progressive Discipline

 1. implementing and operationalizing the Staff Progressive Discipline policy; and

-2. ensuring compliance with all appropriate legislation with regard to reporting to the applicable professional association, College or regulatory body when inappropriate conduct of an employee has occurred and has been addressed under the Staff Progressive Discipline policy.
+2. ensuring compliance with all appropriate legislation regarding reporting to the applicable professional association, College, or regulatory body when an employee has engaged in misconduct conduct and/or an employee’s employment has been terminated.

 4. Definitions

-2. in violation of Provincial or Federal Codes, laws or legislation;
+5. violation of Provincial or Federal legislation as applicable;

 4.2 Progressive Discipline